intel-lab-lkp/linux/Documentation/core-api/xarray.rst

 ``XA_FLAGS_LOCK_IRQ`` or ``XA_FLAGS_LOCK_BH``.

-The above example also shows a common pattern of wanting to extend the coverage of the xa_lock on the store side to protect some statistics associated with the array.
+The above example also shows a common pattern of wanting to extend the coverage of the internal spinlock on the store side to protect some statistics associated with the array.

-Sharing the XArray with interrupt context is also possible, either using xa_lock_irqsave() in both the interrupt handler and process context, or xa_lock_irq() in process context and xa_lock() in the interrupt handler.
+Sharing the XArray with interrupt context is also possible, either using xa_enter_irqsave() in both the interrupt handler and process context, or xa_enter_irq() in process context and xa_enter() in the interrupt handler.
 Some of the more common patterns have helper functions such as xa_store_bh(), xa_store_irq(), xa_erase_bh(), xa_erase_irq(), xa_cmpxchg_bh()